 After the standardization, there are only seven modernized wushu styles, namely Changquan (Long Fist), Nanquan (Southern Fist), Taijiquan (Tai Chi Chuan), Daoshu (Knife Technique), Jianshu (Sword Technique), Gunshu (Staff Technique) and Chiangshu (Spear Technique).
 But modernized wushu, despite its meaning, is never practised as martial art; it is practised as gymnastics or sports.

 With this background knowledge, you would realize that your questions are invalid.
 Irrespective of whether you refer to Tai Chi Chuan and wushu in their traditional or modern context, the former is a subset, and the latter is the whole set.
 It is like asking the difference between an orange and fruit, and which one should be recommended to a lady.

 Nevertheless, words are not always used according to their rigid meanings.
 In current usage, when one mentions Tai Chi Chuan, he often refers to its dance-like version although conceptually it is a martial art; and when one mentions wushu, he often refers to Changquan although it is only one of the seven modernized wushu categories.

-Whether I would recommend dance-like Tai Chi Chuan or Changquan, which is quite acrobatic, to a lady would defend on various factors.
+Whether I would recommend dance-like Tai Chi Chuan or wushu, which is quite acrobatic, to a lady would depend on various factors.
 If all other considerations were equal, if the lady is elderly I would recommend dance-like Tai Chi Chuan, if she is young I would recommend wushu as Changquan.

 — Holger, England